 2. A 2010 status of "Yes" or "No" indicates that, based on the samples submitted, there was sufficient information available to provide a definitive answer regarding the status of the club or set of clubs relative to the Condition.
 A player with an iron model that lists only one or two clubs within the set as meeting the 2010 Groove Rules should not assume that the set conforms – as a result, further verification is necessary.

-6. It is the player's responsibility to ensure that his or her clubs conform to the Rules of Golf, including all applicable conditions of competition.
+7. It is the player's responsibility to ensure that his or her clubs conform to the Rules of Golf, including all applicable conditions of competition.
 Players, therefore, should take care to ensure that any clubs carried during the stipulated round meet the requirements of the rules on clubs in effect for that competition.
-Moreover, it is strongly recommended that any questions regarding compliance with the Condition be resolved by the player in advance of the competition because onsite testing may not be available.
+Moreover, it is strongly recommended that any questions regarding compliance with the Condition be resolved by the player in advance of the competition because onsite testing is not generally available.

-7. The committee in charge of the competition may rely on the Database and presume that clubs listed as meeting the Condition may be carried in the competition, without further field testing, unless the grooves or punch marks have been purposely modified (e.g., by re-grooving or sharpening).
-If a club is tested and fails any on-site evaluation for compliance with the Condition, that individual club may not be carried by the player, when the Condition is in effect, even if that model is included in the Database as complying with the Condition.
+8. The committee in charge of the competition may rely on the Database and presume that clubs listed as meeting the Condition may be carried in the competition, without further field testing, unless the grooves and/or punch marks have been purposely modified (e.g., by re-grooving or sharpening).
+If a club is tested and fails any on-site evaluation for compliance with the Condition, that individual club may not be carried by the player without penalty, when the Condition is in effect, even if that model is included in the Database as complying with the Condition.

 9. Questions regarding the conformance status of any clubs should be directed to the USGA Equipment Standards department at (908) 234-2300.